Mishpatim: The Weekly Maqam

 In the Weekly Maqam, Sephardic Jews each week base the songs of the services on the content of that week's parashah.
 For Parashat Mishpatim, Sephardic Jews apply Maqam Saba, the maqam that symbolizes the covenant between man and God.
-By performing mitzvot and following commandments, one obeys God's covenant, and therefore in this parashah, with its multitude of mitzvot and commandments, Sephardi Jews apply Maqam Saba.
+By following commandments, one obeys God's covenant, and therefore in this parashah, with its multitude of commandments, Sephardi Jews apply Maqam Saba.